-Agency founders have a complicated relationship with their own P&L. The revenue line looks reasonable.
-The team is busy.
-Projects are moving.
-And yet, at the end of the month, the profit is not what it should be.
+Agency profitability is rarely a revenue problem.
+Founders have a complicated relationship with their own P&L: the revenue line looks reasonable, the team is busy, projects are moving, and yet, at the end of the month, the profit is not what it should be.

 The good news: these aren't permanent.
 They're operational problems, not market problems.
 You don't need to raise rates (though that often helps) or cut your team.
 You need to stop the specific leaks that are draining what you've already earned.